real-logic/benchmarks/README.md

    The client sends messages to the Aeron Cluster over UDP.
 The Cluster sequences the messages into a log, reaches the consensus on the received messages, processes them and then replies to the client over UDP.

+5. Aeron Echo MDC benchmark.

+   An extension to Aeron Echo benchmark which uses an MDC (or a multicast) channel to send the same data to multiple receivers.
+Only one receiver at a time will respond to a given incoming message ensuring that the number of replies matches the number of messages sent.

+6. Aeron Archive Replay MDC benchmark.

+   Aeron Archive benchmark that multiple replays.
+The benchmark consists of at least three nodes:
+   - the client node sending the data
+   - the Archive node recording the data stream to disc
+   - the replay nodes requesting replay of the recording from the Archive

+   Similar to the Aeron Echo MDC benchmark only one replay node at a time will send a response message back to the client node thus ensuring that the number of messages sent and the number of replays match.

 Please the documentation in the ``scripts/aeron`` directory for more information.

 ### gRPC